YD525/YD525/README.md

 To ensure the performance of Lexicon AI Translator and the security of translating game files, I have a large number of modules in my repository specifically designed for it.
 I chose **completely** open source because I wanted to ensure standardization and give users complete confidence in it.
 More importantly, it allows users to modify it flexibly.

-- My documentation writing skills are terrible, so I hope you can understand.
-Programmers are not responsible for writing product user documentation.
 - I might neglect performance and size in my own projects due to laziness.
 But one thing is clear: I have strict requirements for performance, size, and functionality.
 - And I have obsessive-compulsive disorder.